Nearest $\Omega$-stable matrix via Riemannian optimization: Reformulating the problem: the real case

 \begin{theorem} \phantom{A} \begin{enumerate} \item The optimization problems~\eqref{minproblem} and~\eqref{minriemannreal} have the same minimum value. \item If $Q$ is a local (resp. global) minimizer for~\eqref{minriemannreal}, then $B = QTQ^\top $, where $T = \mathcal{T}(Q^\top AQ)$, is a local (resp. global) minimizer for~\eqref{minproblem}. \item If $B$ is a local (resp. global) minimizer for~\eqref{minproblem}, and $B=QTQ^\top $ is a (modified) Schur decomposition, then $Q$ is a local (resp. global) minimizer for~\eqref{minriemannreal} and $T = \mathcal{T}(Q^\top AQ)$. \end{enumerate} \end{theorem} Moreover, it is clear that once again we can restrict the optimization problem to $Q \in SO(n)$.
 This concludes the theoretical overview needed to reformulate (complex or real) nearest $\Omega$-stable matrix problems as minimization over (unitary or orthogonal) matrix manifolds.

 To solve~\eqref{minriemann2} or~\eqref{minriemannreal} in practice for a given closed set $\Omega$, we need an implementation of the projection $p_\Omega$.
-In particular, for real problems with $\Omega \not \subseteq \R$, we also need an implementation of $p_\Omega$ for $2\times 2$ matrices, which is not obvious.
-In the next section, we discuss how to develop such an implementation in the important case of $\Omega = \Omega_H$ (nearest Hurwitz stable matrix).
+In addition, for real problems with $\Omega \not \subseteq \R$, we also need an implementation of $p_{S(\Omega,2,\mathbb{R})}$ for $2\times 2$ matrices, which is not obvious.
+In the next section, we discuss how to develop such an implementation in the important cases $\Omega = \Omega_H$ (nearest Hurwitz stable matrix) and $\Omega = \Omega_S$ (nearest Schur stable matrix).